fabiomercorio/fabiomercorio.github.io/index.md

 #### Teaching
 - [2010-present] **Lecturer** at University of Milano-Bicocca. *Topics:* Python, SQL, NoSQL Data Stores, Business Intelligence, eXplainable AI, Text Mining
-- [2010-present] **Teaching Assist** at University of Milano-Bicocca. *Topics:* Python, Database, SQL Please visit my [Teaching page](https://fabiomercorio.github.io/teaching/) for further details
+- [2010-present] **Teaching Assistant** at University of Milano-Bicocca. *Topics:* Python, Database, SQL Please visit my [Teaching page](https://fabiomercorio.github.io/teaching/) for further details

 #### Awards
 - [2019]  **Research Talent Award** I've received the first prize at the YoungTalentAward 2019 in collaboration with Accademia Nazionale Lincei on Computer Science & Mathematics. > for his contribution on applying AI to labour market for describing and predicting labour market phenomena
 - [2018]  **ASN - Associate Professor in Computer Science** National Scientific Qualification for the position of *Associate Professor in Computer Science*, ANVUR
-- [2017]  **FFABR Research Grant** for research productivity provided by Italian Ministry of research > Finanziamento annuale individuale delle attività base di ricerca [Grants provided on a competitive basis aimed at funding research activities]
+- [2017]  **FFABR Research Grant** for research productivity provided by Italian Ministry of research "Finanziamento annuale individuale delle attività base di ricerca" [Grants provided on a competitive basis aimed at funding research activities]
 - [2014] **Best Paper Award** at the Third International Conference on Data Technologies and Applications, Vienna, Austria, 29-31, 2014
 - [2013] **Best Paper Award** at the Third International Workshop, Human Computer Interaction – Knowledge Discovery 1-3 Luglio, Maribor, Slovenia, 2013